yousiftouma/cygni-talent-deploy/readme.md

 ### Create deploy user

-1. Create a new ssh key to use for deployments
+1. Create a new ssh key to use for deployments (no passphrase)

    ```bash
    ssh-keygen -f .ssh/deploy